olcaar/Alien-Shooter/README.md

 The aim is to eliminate as much aliens as possible to get high score.
 there are 3 types of enemies including Boss spaceship.
 the health is displayed at the top left corner of the screen and the score on the top right.
-Alien Shooter is a game made with Unity Game Engine and all scripts written in C#.
+Alien Shooter was made with Unity Game Engine and all scripts written in C#.